-European Family Businesses (EFB) is a federation of national family businesses associations.
-Our aim is to make political decision makers aware of the contribution of family businesses to society at large and to promote policies that are conductive to long term entrepreneurship.
-Our members represent turnover in excess of one trillion Euro, 10% of European GDP.
+European Family Businesses (EFB) is a federation of 15 national family business organisations.
+European Family Businesses strives to make political decision makers aware of the contribution of family businesses to society and to promote policies that are conducive to long term responsible entrepreneurship.
+Our members represent a turnover in excess of one trillion Euro, and over 9% of European GDP.